aggrawal-ankur/gitbook/content/docs/understanding-hello-world/intro-to-elf.md

 ---
-description: >-
-  This article explores Executable & Linkable File Format (popularly known as ELF).
+title: A Brief Introduction To ELF
+weight: 2
 ---

-# A Brief Introduction To ELF

 An executable file is a type of computer file containing instructions that the computer's processor can directly execute.